snakster/cpp.react/guides/Introduction.md

 From a high-level perspective, this dataflow model consists of entities, which can emit and/or receive data, and pure functions to "wire" them together.
 Instead of using side effects, these functions pass data through arguments and return values, based on semantics of the connected entities.
-There exist multiple types of entities, representing different concepts like time changing values, event occurrences or actions.
+There exist multiple types of entities, representing different concepts like time changing values, event occurrences, or actions.

 Essentially, this means that callbacks are chained and can pass data in different ways, all of which is done in a composable manner, backed by a clear semantic model.